danrot/master-thesis/02_current-situation.md

 benefits, since it results in an easier and less resouce consuming setup.
 Sulu requires a RDBMS for its structured data anyway, so it can be run with a single database, instead of a combination of Jackrabbit and a RDBMS.
-And due to the database abstraction it should not be too hard to change to jackrabbit later, if needed.
+And due to the database abstraction it should not be too hard to change to Jackrabbit later, if needed.

 ## Symfony CMF